 Where to Stay: Anda

-Anda offers a wide range of properties to suit most budgets — from resorts and hotels to guesthouses, homestays, and inns.
-However, dive-focused, ocean-facing accommodations are much less common, and only a handful have dedicated dive shops, experienced teams, training facilities, and direct access to their own tenders or bangkas.
+Anda offers a broad range of accommodation to suit most budgets, from resorts and hotels to guesthouses, homestays, and small inns.
+That said, dive-focused, ocean-facing properties are relatively limited, and only a handful offer dedicated dive shops, experienced teams, training facilities, and direct access to their own bangkas.

-These resorts are spread out along a 10 km stretch of coastline between Anda town and Basdio, so choosing the right location matters.
-If you're coming here to dive, I recommend staying at a dedicated dive resort — it keeps things simple, avoids problematic travel between sites, and there’s something nice about waking up, having breakfast, and just wandering down to the bangka.
+These dive resorts are spread along roughly a 10 km stretch of coastline between Anda town and Basdio, so location matters.
+If you’re visiting primarily to dive, I recommend staying at a dedicated dive resort.
+It simplifies logistics, avoids unnecessary travel between sites, and there’s something to be said for waking up, having breakfast, and walking straight down to the bangka.

-I often use Blue Star Dive Resort — it’s in a great location, has an excellent house reef, and the rooms are reasonably priced.
-Another great option, if your budget allows, is Magic Oceans Dive Resort.
-It gets consistently excellent reviews, but book early — it’s especially popular in high season.
+I often stay at Blue Star Dive Resort, which is well located, has an excellent house reef, and offers good value for money.
+Another strong option, if your budget allows, is Magic Oceans Dive Resort.
+It receives consistently high reviews but tends to book out quickly, particularly during high season.

 Frequently Asked Questions – Diving in Anda

-What is the best time of year to dive in Anda?
+When is the best time to dive in Anda?